Ayush-iitkgp/Ayush-iitkgp.github.io/stories/index.md

 While trying to keep up with the rapid advancements in technology, I like to spend my free time traveling, writing, running and playing cricket in one of the grounds at [Tata Sports Complex.](https://wiki.metakgp.org/w/Tata_Sports_Complex)</p>

 **I am actively looking for a job**.
-Contact me, if you are interested in my profile.
+Contact me if you are interested in my profile.

 ## Contact